 CIO succession – are you overlooking this critical strategic imperative?

-Some of the most critical threats to organisations relate to technology and digitalisation, and these risks are increasing.
+Cyber and Digital risks are on the rise Some of the most critical threats to organisations relate to technology and digitalisation, and these risks are increasing.
 Given these challenges, how critical is the CIO role?
 Find out in our latest whitepaper.DOWNLOAD NOW

 What is the talent pipeline of the CIO function?

-This can leave the organisation vulnerable to external threats and missed opportunities while the interim gets up to speed, while also creating frustration, reduced morale, disrupted team dynamics and retention risk for top talent within the organisation.
+This can leave the organization vulnerable to external threats and missed opportunities while the interim gets up to speed, while also creating frustration, reduced morale, disrupted team dynamics and retention risk for top talent within the organization.
 This could be easily avoided with the right succession processes, and with poorly managed processes costing firms an average of $1.8 billion in shareholder value, this is an issue that should not be overlooked.